darena-solutions/bluebuttonpro-public/docs/source/grants.rst

 Write
    This role allows the user to read and write data from the FHIR server. :doc:`Organization invites
-   <organization-invite>` and other various functionality that requires writes can also be performed
-   with this role.
+   <invite>` and other various functionality that requires writes can also be performed with this role.

 Read
    This role only allows reads on the FHIR server.
 Any create, update, or delete operation is forbidden